Heritage Alliance membership: Join us today!

 Rates: Membership subscription is due in January and is linked to annual turnover.
 For further information on membership rates or to join, please see our THA membership form.

-If you would like to support our work as an Individual Supporter, and receive our highly regarded e-bulletin Heritage Update and discounted entry to our annual Heritage Debate and Heritage Day, please send a THA membership form to Delphine Jasmin-Belisle, Development and Membership Manager at The Heritage Alliance.
+If you would like to support our work as an Individual Supporter, and receive our highly regarded e-bulletin Heritage Update and discounted entry to our annual Heritage Debate and Heritage Day, please send a THA Individual Supporter Application form to Delphine Jasmin-Belisle, Development and Membership Manager at The Heritage Alliance.